 We have places for families who wish their child to attend for:

 -PM sessions (12:15pm to 3:15pm) sessions (15 hours total per week)

-Those taking 30 hour places must be entitled to the extended entitlement and gain a Government code each term (this must be shared with us to receive the funding).
+Those taking 30 hour places must be entitled to the extended entitlement and gain a Government code each term (this must be shared with us prior to the start to receive the funding).

 **Please note: Families taking a 30 hour place and not entitled to funding will need to pay for 15 hours per week on top of the universal 15 hours.**

-Ideally, we look to fill places at the start of the school academic year, but places become available from time to time for family reasons.
+Ideally, we look to fill places before the start of the school academic year, but places become available from time to time for family reasons.

 Contact the school office on 0151 652 1594.

 Applications must be made directly to the school.

 If there are not enough places for all children who have applied, the school will give priority to children who will become aged 4 during the academic year.